Global Wrestling Federation: Kerry Von Erich tribute show

 In February 1993, a memorial wrestling card was held in memory of Kerry Von Erich, who committed suicide on February 18.
 Von Erich was to have faced the Angel of Death, David Sheldon, that day.
 Instead, a memorial service was held at the Sportatorium prior to the matches, with former World Class announcer Marc Lowrance making a special appearance to pay his tributes to Kerry (Lowrance was the ring announcer who called Von Erich's NWA World title victory over Ric Flair in 1984).
 The following April, a memorial tribute card was held at the Dallas Sportatorium, featuring many former World Class wrestlers, referees and other officials.
 In that card, the main event was the official last match between the Freebirds and the Von Erichs.
 Kevin Von Erich and Chris Adams (who wore Kerry's ring jacket in his memory) faced Michael Hayes and Buddy Roberts, with Skandor Akbar in Hayes and Roberts' corner, and Fritz Von Erich in Chris and Kevin's corner (his last appearance in a professional wrestling match).
 The match ended with Kevin applying the claw on Roberts for the win, while Fritz applied the iron claw on Skandor Akbar.
 Adams meanwhile was ganged up by Hayes and Rod Price when David Sheldon came in to save Adams.
 Sid Vicious and Booker T also competed on the memorial card.
-The Ultimate Warrior, who competed in Dallas as The Dingo Warrior, was scheduled to wrestle, but no-showed.
+Ultimate Warrior, who competed in Dallas as The Dingo Warrior, was scheduled to wrestle, but no-showed.

 Bill Mercer, Marc Lowrance, David Manning and Bronco Lubich were among the many WCCW officials and personalities who appeared on the memorial card.
-Manning officiated Kerry's 1984 NWA World title-clinching match against Ric Flair at Texas Stadium nearly 9 years earlier.
+Manning officiated Kerry's 1984 NWA World title-clinching match against Ric Flair at Texas Stadium nearly nine years earlier.

 Proceeds of this card went to a trust fund established for Kerry's daughters Hollie Adkisson and Lacey Adkisson (who is now a model and third-generation pro wrestler known for her time in Total Nonstop Action Wrestling).
 In 1994, the GWF paid tribute to Kerry again in a month-long series of past matches Kerry was involved in, including some from World Class.